-The application process for admission to Middle Immersion begins in January.
+The application process for admission to Early French Immersion programs begins in November.
 It is an online application process.
 It is not a first-come, first-served process.
 Learn more about the application process and the deadlines.
-All late applicants will be placed on a waitlist.
+All late applicants will be placed on a wait list.

 The attendance area for an Early French Immersion program is created by a group of "associated" English feeder schools.
 To locate the Early French Immersion school in your area, you must first confirm the English school for your home address, then visit our French Immersion Location Finder.